tiyashapal22/test/project/report.md

 ### Report Long Description
 	- This report provides an Executive Summary overview of the status of backup jobs within defined backup windows.
 	- Select a backup window to narrow the scope of the report.
-	- Select a backup window to narrow the scope of the report## Job Status Summary
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Job Count within Backup Window.## Job Status Summary(100)
 ### Report Short Description
 `Aggregates jobs that succeed, fail, or produce warning messages for each time period.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 14 Seconds